 Sherri writes regularly about issues facing children’s media and media literacy on her blog. and discusses the issues with guests on her television series, Media Inside Out.
 Sherri has given talks and presentations on five continents and over 13 countries.
 She has moderated panels at major universities and conferences, including the Children’s Global Media Summit, World Summit on Media for Children, UNESCO Media and Information Literacy conferences, International Media Literacy Research Symposium, National Association for Media Literacy Education and UK Children’s Media Conference.
 She has been interviewed by major news outlets, including Variety, Christian Science Monitor, Philadelphia Inquirer, Radio Times (NPR), KQED Mindshift, and the Los Angeles Times.

 Sherri holds a master’s degree in public culture from the University of Pennsylvania.
 Her research explored the impact of children’s television on the social development of girls and their ability to form diverse friendships.

-Abigail serves as the work-study student for the Center and the Assistant Producer for Media Inside Out.
-She is a junior studying Media Studies and Production with a concentration in production, and Advertising with a concentration in copywrite, within Klein College of Media and Communication.
-She is expected to graduate in May 2020.
-In the future, Abigail hopes to pursue a career within the media industry and is considering all forms of media and advertising (though he prefers creative writing ventures).
-For more on Abigail, check out her LinkedIn.
+Andrew serves as the work-study student for the Center and the Assistant Producer for Media Inside Out.
+He is a junior, double major, studying Media Studies and Production with a concentration in production, and Advertising with a concentration in copywrite, within Klein College of Media and Communication at Temple University.
+He is expected to graduate in May 2021.
+In the future, Andrew hopes to pursue a career within the media or advertising industry and is considering all forms of media and advertising (though he prefers creative writing ventures).
+For more on Andrew, check out his LinkedIn.